KonnorRogers/personal-site/src/_posts/2025-01-04-how-to-tame-your-dragonruby-color-palette.md

 ---
-title: Make Color Palettes Manageable In DragonRuby
+title: How To Tame Your DragonRuby Color Palette
 categories: []
 date: 2025-01-04
 description: |